sergeygardner/agent-check/README.md

 The current development is made by Sergei Gardner.

-The source of this library is released under the BSD license (see LICENSE for details).
+The source of this library is released under the Apache License (see LICENSE for details).

 ## Requirements